The E.D. Story

 Into the Swinging ‘60’s

-Regardless, once he had settled in and assessed the many problems requiring attention, Gordon initially tackled the task of completely redesigning the lacklustre Fury to deal with its performance shortcomings.
+Once he had settled in and assessed the many problems requiring attention, Gordon initially tackled the task of completely redesigning the lacklustre Fury to deal with its performance shortcomings.
 The result was the first in the long-lived series of Super Fury 1.46 cc engines that were to come.
 In addition to other internal modifications, Gordon returned to the RRV induction system of Basil Miles’ original Racer design and did away with the opposing exhaust ducts in the crankcase casting, allowing the 360° porting of the cylinder to vent freely—a logical modification applied not infrequently and often less expertly by many earlier Racer owners.

 The Super Fury was finally released in early 1960.
 Interestingly enough, the reed-valve Fury continued to be offered for some months thereafter, making its final appearance in E.D.’s advertising in June 1960, some months after the release of the Super Fury.
 This was undoubtedly a case of clearing unsold inventory to recover tied-up capital.